 As mentioned earlier, the total station got an inbuilt miniature emitter.
-The emitters release the microwave signals.
+The emitters release microwave signals.
 The prism reflector or object under survey at the other end reflects the waves.
 Onboard data interpreters compute the distance by emitting and receiving multiple frequencies.

 The total station uses the distance between the point and the time taken by the waves reflected for deciding angular measurement.

 The integration of the microprocessor in a total station helps to read and interpret the survey parameters.
-Subsequently, the data stores in the memory card of the instrument and later transferred to a computer.
+Subsequently, the data is stored in the memory card of the instrument and later transferred to a computer.
 They can compute multiple measurements with high precision with compensation for temperature, pressure, and humidity corrections.

 Setting up of a total station